People-to-People Exchanges

 World Learning helps open those doors through our TESOL teacher training.
 We believe that when teachers are better educated and better equipped, they are better positioned to motivate and empower their students in their language learning.
 Our comprehensive array of programming includes intensive and customized training courses, leadership building, professional development for teachers, and educational system strengthening.

-Visit our TESOL Center for a comprehensive look at TESOL programming offered by World Learning and SIT, the academic arm of World Learning.
+Visit our SIT TESOL Center for a comprehensive look at TESOL programming including teacher education courses and certificates tailored for educators, nonprofit leaders, and students, as well as courses designed for English language learners.
+SIT is the academic arm of World Learning.